pablodecm/paper-inferno/paper/paper.md

-The same basic network architecture is used both for cross-entropy and inference-aware training: two hidden layers of 100 nodes followed by ReLU activations.
+The same basic network architecture is used both for cross-entropy and inference-aware training: two hidden layers of 100 nodes followed by rectified linear unit (ReLU) [@Goodfellow-et-al-2016] activations.
 The number of nodes on the output layer is two when classification proxies are used, matching the number of mixture classes in the problem considered.
 Instead, for inference-aware classification the number of output nodes can be arbitrary and will be denoted with $b$,